SharpSeis Deghosting/Broadband Processing

-In typical marine seismic acquisition, a streamer towed on a given depth records not only an upgoing wavefield reflected from the subsurface, but also a downgoing field reflected from the sea surface and known as ghost wavefield.
-Destructive interference of the upgoing and the ghost wavefields creates a set of notch frequencies in the recorded spectrum, which results in limiting frequency band and decreasing resolution.
+In typical marine seismic acquisition, a streamer towed at a specific depth records not only an upgoing wavefield reflected from the subsurface but also a downgoing field reflected from the sea surface, known as the ghost wavefield.
+Destructive interference between the upgoing and ghost wavefields generates a series of notch frequencies in the recorded spectrum, limiting the frequency band and reducing resolution.

 - Applicable for conventional marine seismic acquisitions—does not require specific acquisition solutions